tech-greedy/singularity/README.md

 ⛔️ DEPRECATION WARNING

-The V1 Singularity will be deprecated soon in favor of [Singularity V2](https://github.com/data-preservation-programs/singularity).
+The V1 Singularity is deprecated in favor of [Singularity V2](https://github.com/data-preservation-programs/singularity).

 Check [how they are different](https://data-programs.gitbook.io/singularity/overview/v1-or-v2) and [development progress](https://github.com/orgs/data-preservation-programs/projects/3)